-To obtain nationwide estimates, we developed discharge weights to extrapolate NIS sample discharges to the discharge universe.
+To obtain nationwide estimates, discharge weights were developed to extrapolate NIS sample discharges to the discharge universe.
 NIS discharge weights are calculated by dividing the number of universe discharges by the number of sampled discharges within each NIS stratum.
 Historically, the number of universe discharges had been estimated using data from the AHA annual hospital survey.
 In particular, the total number of discharges in the universe was estimated by the sum of births and admissions contained in the AHA annual survey for all hospitals in the universe.

-Given that HCUP Partners supply more than 95 percent of discharges nationwide, beginning with the 2012 NIS, we now estimate the universe count of discharges within each stratum using the actual count of discharges contained in HCUP data.
+Given that HCUP Partners supply more than 95 percent of discharges nationwide, beginning with the 2012 NIS, the universe count of discharges was estimated within each stratum using the actual count of discharges contained in HCUP data.
 The only exceptions are for strata with HCUP hospitals that, according to the AHA files, were open for the entire year but contributed less than a full year of data to HCUP.
-For those hospitals, we adjust the number of observed discharges by a factor of 12 ÷ M, where M is the number of months for which the hospital contributed discharges to HCUP.
+For those hospitals, the number of observed discharges was adjusted by a factor of 12 ÷ M, where M is the number of months for which the hospital contributed discharges to HCUP.
 For example, when a hospital contributed only six months of discharge data to HCUP, the adjusted number of discharges is double the observed number.

-For non-HCUP hospitals in the universe we use adjusted AHA discharge estimates.
-To adjust the AHA discharge estimates we multiplied them by the overall ratio of HCUP discharges to estimated AHA discharges for HCUP hospitals in the census division.
+For non-HCUP hospitals in the universe, adjusted AHA discharge estimates were calculated by multiplying the AHA admissions plus births volume by the overall ratio of HCUP discharges to AHA volumes for HCUP hospitals in the census division.